KhalilSnaake/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 2: a script to print all the groups of current user(groups) Task 3: a script to change the owner of the file hello to betty(chown hello betty) Task 4: a script to create an empty file hello(touch hello)
+Task 2: a script to print all the groups of current user(groups) Task 3: a script to change the owner of the file hello to betty(chown hello betty) Task 4: a script to create an empty file hello(touch hello) Task 5: a script to add execute permissions to the owner of hello file(chmod u+x hello)